 How to make mulled wine

-Mulled wine has been around since medieval times, when the spices were probably originally used to mask the flavour of poor quality alcohol.
+‘Mulling’ involved warming spices and sugar with wine to flavour it.
+The drink is thought to have been around since Mediaeval times, with the flavourings probably first added to mask the flavour of poor quality alcohol.
 The Nordic glögg and German Glühwein date back as far as the 15th century, but in the UK it was the famous Mrs Beeton who first recorded her recipe for mulled wine in 1869.

 Ingredients